phamilton-hbs/phamilton-hbs.github.io/docs/website/book_content.md

 ## Book Structure

 The primary structure of the book is defined in the `_toc.yml` file, which is stored in the outer `dsm_website` directory.
-From a high level the book is organized into modules (`GETTING STARTED`, `R BOOTCAMP`, `EXPLORATORY DATA ANALYSIS`, etc.), which are themselves divided into multiple chapters.
-The chapters within the `GETTING STARTED` and `R BOOTCAMP` modules are unnumbered, while the remaining chapters are numbered.
+From a high level the book is organized into modules (`R BOOTCAMP`, `EXPLORATORY DATA ANALYSIS`, etc.), which are themselves divided into multiple chapters.
+The chapters within the `R BOOTCAMP` module are unnumbered, while the remaining chapters are numbered.

 If you open the `_toc.yml` file, you will see that it starts with the following two lines: